iMasterProX/UltraNavbar/README.md

 **When pen button auto touch doesn't work**
 - Verify that accessibility service is enabled
 - Press the pen button slowly and hold briefly rather than quick short presses for better recognition
-- Coordinate-based: Verify Shizuku is running and permission is granted
 - UI Element-based: Ensure target app is running and the UI element is visible on screen

 ### Development